 Students should remember to be prudent and safe when using these online communities.
-Postings such as threats or other forms of intimidation, retaliation, illegal activity, or whatever affects the health and safety of students is a violation of University policy should be reported immediately to the Director of Residential Life and/or Dean of Students.
+Postings such as threats or other forms of intimidation, retaliation, illegal activity, or whatever affects the health and safety of students is a violation of University policy should be reported immediately to the Director of Residential Life and/or Associate V-P for Student Development.